Analog Man Vintage guitar effects

 it should mean that your journey is just getting started!"

 Unlike a pedal like a Tube Screamer, which will always sound good if the right chip and other parts are installed correctly, a fuzzface is a very finicky circuit.
 The transistors used in a fuzzface make all the difference in tone, feel, and amount of fuzz/cleanliness.
 Germanium transistors were the first type of transistors generally available, starting in the early 1960s.
 They are not very stable or easy to manufacture consistently.
-Since silicon transistors took over from germanium about 40 years ago, almost nobody makes germaniums anymore, and the few that are made just don't do the trick in a fuzzface circuit.
+Since silicon transistors took over from germanium in about 1970, almost nobody makes germaniums anymore, and the few that are made just don't do the trick in a fuzzface circuit.
 Each transistor used in a fuzzface needs to be tested for several parameters including gain, leakage, noise, and tone to make a great sounding fuzz.
 These transistors are just not available in any decent quantity.
 For these reasons, it's really tough for a large company to mass produce a classic germanium fuzzface that sounds good.
 It's too much of a hassle so most do not even try.
+We do carry the Dunlop Fuzz Face pedals, the blue BC108 Jimi Hendrix model is great and the others are fine too.
+Here are our Dunlop pedals.

 We can build our SUNFACE pedal for you, or modify your existing Fuzz Face, either a Dunlop reissue or Arbiter UK reissues to make them sound GREAT, just like Clapton in Cream or early Hendrix.
 The sound is nice and smooth, singing bluesy tone, not harsh noisy fuzz.